vollmerr/bpas-ui/README.md

 import 'bootstrap/dist/css/bootstrap.css';
 ```

 7. Add links/routing and a title.
-For example in App.js
+For example in /src/containers/index.js

 ```
 import React, { Component } from 'react';
 import { Page } from 'bpas-ui';
-import 'bootstrap/dist/css/bootstrap.css';

 import { Switch, Route, Redirect } from 'react-router-dom';